Abhishiktha718/Detecting-Seasonal-Patterns-in-retail-Sales/README.md

 ## Introduction

 Retail sales can often be influenced by seasonal trends, holidays, and economic factors.
 Identifying these patterns allows retailers to make informed decisions in inventory management, pricing, and marketing.
-This project uses machine learning models to analyze Walmart sales data, detect seasonal trends, and forecast future sales.
+This project uses machine learning models to analyze sales data from a global superstore, detect seasonal trends, and forecast future sales.

 ## Project Overview

 The key components of this project include:

-- **Data Preprocessing**: Cleanses and structures Walmart's sales data to ensure model accuracy.
+- **Data Preprocessing**: Cleanses and structures the Global Superstore's sales data to ensure model accuracy.
 - **Exploratory Data Analysis (EDA)**: Visualizes initial data insights and patterns.
 - **Seasonal Pattern Detection**: Applies machine learning algorithms to identify and analyze cyclical trends.
 - **Predictive Modeling**: Uses time series forecasting to predict future seasonal patterns.
-- **Visualization**: Graphs and plots to provide insights into seasonal trends in Walmart sales data.
+- **Visualization**: Graphs and plots to provide insights into seasonal trends in global retail sales data.

 ## Dataset

-The dataset used in this project is `Walmart.csv`, containing historical sales data.
-This data provides information on sales volume over time, allowing for the identification of seasonal and cyclical patterns.
+The dataset used in this project is `Global_Superstore2.csv`, containing historical sales data from a global superstore.
+This data provides information on sales volume over time, enabling the identification of seasonal and cyclical patterns.
 Ensure the dataset is uploaded to your Google Colab environment before running the notebook.

 ## Getting Started